Bathampton Down: Medieval

 For many years it was thought that the earthworks were a part of the Wansdyke, but it is now thought improbable that Wansdyke crossed Bathampton Down.
 There is stronger evidence of agrarian activity with extant strip lynchets to the west of Bathwick Wood.
-There are also several pillow mounds, used as artificial rabbit warrens in the area known as Bathampton Warren.
-These date from 1256 when Henry III gave the right to hunt small game to the Bishop of Bath and Wells.
+There are also several pillow mounds, used as artificial rabbit warrens, in the area known as Bathampton Warren; these date from 1256 when Henry III gave the right to hunt small game to the Bishop of Bath and Wells.

-Bathampton Down is one of the sites considered as a possible location for the Battle of Mons Badonicus, the traditional site of legendary King Arthur's decisive victory over the Saxons.
+On the basis of Monmouth's 12th-century work Historia Britanniae, Bathampton Down is one of the sites considered as a possible location for the Battle of Mons Badonicus, the traditional site of legendary King Arthur's decisive victory over the Saxons.
+However, there is no mention of the battle in the scheduled monument listing.